anismhd/CS725_Project/InterimReport.md

 By using this tool, they can create safer and more resilient buildings that can better withstand the forces of an earthquake.
 A typical process of estimating response spectra from ground motion is shown in figure below;

 ![Alt text](https://ars.els-cdn.com/content/image/1-s2.0-S1738573316300067-gr1.jpg)
+Historically people has attempted to prepare database of such ground motion paramters recorded across the world.
+Various attempts were made by individually various institutions.
+The PEER research group had prepared more transperent version of such database.
+The present studies consider this database for development of ground motion prediction model.
+A brief overview of the database and preliminary discussion on data collected are discussed in the following section.

 ## PEER Database of Ground Motion
+![Alt Text] ()
+Tern of the centurey, PEER group initiated a large research program to develop Next Generation Attenuation equation, termed as project "NGA".
+The project initially focussed on deelopment of common high-quality ground-motion database which can be accessed by all reserchers around the globe.
+Earthquake ground motion records from various recording stations around the globe were collected and processed using commoon procedure to enure coerency.
+A total of 335 earthquake events with multiple station records were collected and stored at common point.
+Locations of these ground motion are shown in figure eblow;

+## Ground Motion Prediction Models
+Variety of procedures were proposed for prediction of ground motion.
+The common procedure was empirical method

 ## Development of Ground Motion Prediction Model

 ## Preliminary Analysis

 ## Road Map

+## Reference

+1. Douglas, J., Aochi, H. A Survey of Techniques for Predicting Earthquake Ground Motions for Engineering Purposes.
+Surv Geophys 29, 187–220 (2008). https://doi.org/10.1007/s10712-008-9046-y